Geeksltd/GCop/Rules/GCop631.md

 ## Rule description

-For adding validation criteria you should override `Validate()` method and add your custom logics there. `OnValidating` is meant to be used for special cases such as setting late-bound default values.
+For adding validation criteria you should override `Validate()` method and add your custom logics there.
+The `OnValidating()` method is meant to be used for special cases such as setting late-bound default values.

 ## Example